EternalCodeTeam/LobbyHeads/.github/CONTRIBUTING.md

 our [Discord server](https://discord.gg/FQ7jmGBd6c).
 We are always happy to assist those who show an endeavor to learn!

-Thank you once again for your interest in contributing to LobbyHeads, and making our project even better!
+Thank you once again for your interest in contributing to LobbyHeads and making our project even better!